 There are numerous lake access points around our city where you can sit and enjoy nature and look for birds and other wildlife.
 We encourage you to dig up those old binoculars and view our Birdwatching Guide for more information about these unique creatures.
-If you’re feeling anxious about leaving your home, remember that this activity can be done from the safety of your yard or even your car!
-For more information on birdwatching in our area, check out our Birdwatching Guide!
+Make sure to check the weather before heading out and bring some shades to protect your eyes while you search the horizon.

-West Point Lake draws anglers from all over the U.S. for its selection of bass, crappie, catfish, stripers and more.
+The lake draws anglers from all over the U.S. for its selection of bass, crappie, catfish, stripers and more.
 To fish from the lakeshore, visit McGee Bridge Park.
-Bathrooms and public areas are closed to the public but you can still access the lake.
 If you prefer casting out from a boat, The Yellow Jacket boat ramp is a popular put-in and there’s plenty of good fishing in that area.
 Whether you’re dropping crumbs by one of our public docks or casing out from the middle of the lake, you’ll enjoy the thrill of fishing.

 You’ll find no better peace than watching the sunrise and set in LaGrange.
 Pack a picnic and a blanket and enjoy gentle laps of water by the lakeshore.
 At many lake access points, you’ll be accompanied by a flock of ducks and an occasional splash from a bass leaping into the air.
 Need some company?
 Load up your canines and be prepared to play fetch for hours on end.